 On the evening of March 16th, we’ll enjoy a farewell dinner together, remembering all of the marvelous experiences we’ve shared!
 On the morning of March 17th, you’ll take a jet back to Quito.

 If your flight home doesn’t leave until the evening, no fear–there’s a great and inexpensive lounge before security at the Quito International airport where you rest and reflect on your journey!

 Enjoy this BBC clip about the precocious sea lions that inhabit Puerto Baquerizo Moreno, our home base on the island of San Cristobal.

 Please click the title of the desired tab to open it.

 Price & Inclusions

-Please stay tuned for 2024 pricing.
+Please stay tuned for pricing for our next journey.

 - All accommodations in the Galapagos (please see note below for upgrade and value options)

 - Charter flight from Baltra to San Isabela